storj/docs/app/learn/concepts/access/access-management-at-the-edge/page.md

     security architecture and distributed cloud storage.
 ---

-&#x20;A discussion of the implementation approach and benefits of an edge-based delegated authorization model.
+A discussion of the implementation approach and benefits of an edge-based delegated authorization model.

 One of the areas where we’re seeing the strongest interest from developers, customers and partners building apps is our [security model and access control](https://www.storj.io/blog/2019/12/secure-access-control-in-the-decentralized-cloud/) layer.
 The security and privacy capabilities of the platform are some of the most differentiating features and they give our partners and customers some exciting new tools.